NTD98/MessageSystem/README.md

 - **Data Sharding**: divine data through shards with (channel,bucket) indexing, enhance query performance.
 - **Time sensitive query**: Generate UUID with snowflake generator, so that we can quickly query ordered data.
+- **CQRS**: the **Message API write** processes writes, validates data, and publishes events, while the **Message API Read** handles optimized reads from cassandra quorum.
+- **Message Api Read**: Use blocking concurrent request has the same data rows, so that service only execute query only one then caching this data in **Redis**.
+This reduces performance pitfall when executing too many query at the same time.
+- **Message Api write**: Leverages reactive programming principles to handle high-throughput, non-blocking operations efficiently.
+It processes write requests asynchronously, ensuring scalability and responsiveness, even under heavy loads.
+By utilizing reactive streams, it manages backpressure, enabling controlled data flow.
+This approach ensures low-latency writes and enhances system resilience.
 ---

 ## Getting Started